amrutprabhu/amrutprabhu.github.io/data/privacy/default.md

 ## Contact Us

-In case you have anything to ask about the privacy policy you can contact me at <a href="mailto:contact@refactorfirst.com">contact@refactorfirst.com</a>
+In case you have anything to ask about the privacy policy you can contact me at [contact@refactorfirst.com](mailto:contact@refactorfirst.com)